While we work hard to keep you safe when you’re on our site, it’s important for you to know how to protect your money and yourself online.

 - A message asking you to complete a brief customer service survey in exchange for a monetary credit to your account.
 The thief will ask for your account number to allegedly deposit your "reward."

 - Email with typos and grammatical errors, sloppy writing and unprofessional design.

 - An automated call or voicemail "Your ATM/debit card has been suspended because it has been accessed by a third party," or a call from “Account Services.”

 - Any alert from LGFCU that you have not signed up for.

 If you receive anything like this, do not respond.
-Make a note of what the scam is, alert the Contact Center at 888.732.8562 and then delete the scam message.
-If you have already responded to a scammer, call the Contact Center immediately to cancel your card.
+Make a note of what the scam is, call the Credit Union at 888.732.8562 and then delete the scam message.
+If you have already responded to a scammer, call us immediately to cancel your card.

 If you have questions about security or want to report a scam:

 - Visit your local branch